ericpridham/sublime-commando/README.md

 # Installation

+## Package Control

+The package is registered in [Package Control](https://packagecontrol.io/) under the name `Commando`.

 ## Manual

-Clone this repository as a subdirectory of your Sublime Text 3 Packages directory with the name "Commando".
+Clone this repository as a subdirectory of your Sublime Text 3 Packages directory with the name `Commando`.
 So, for instance:

 ```bash
 cd ~/Library/Application\ Support/Sublime\ Text\ 3/Packages